Kataeb Party: 2020–present

+In February 2025, Lebanese Prime Minister Nawaf Salam announced his government, which consists of 24 ministers; the Kataeb Party controls one portfolio: the Justice Ministry, headed by Adel Amin Nassar.

 War era and decline

 Throughout the 1975 Civil War, the Phalange Party was the most important force within the Christian camp, and its militia carried out most of the fighting as part of the Lebanese Front, the mostly Christian rightist coalition.

 In April 1975, four persons, among them two men close to the Gemayel family, were killed during an attack on a church inauguration ceremony by unknown attackers in the Beirut suburb of Ain El Remmaneh.
-In retaliation Phalangist militias killed 28 passengers of a bus later that day, most of them Palestinian with some that were deemed to be armed that were coming back from a rally at camp Tel el-Zaatar, since they suspected Palestinians to be behind the church attack.
+In retaliation Phalangist militias killed 28 passengers of a bus later that day, most of them Palestinian with some that were deemed to be armed and were coming back from a rally at camp Tel el-Zaatar, since they suspected Palestinians to be behind the church attack.
 The Bus Massacre is commonly considered as the spark that set off the Lebanese Civil War.

 In the following days, the 8,000-strong party militia, the Kataeb Regulatory Forces, together with its allies, the Tigers militia, Al-Tanzim, Marada Brigade, Guardians of the Cedars, Lebanese Youth Movement, Tyous Team of Commandos and other formations, was heavily engaged in street fights against the Palestinian militias and their allies in the anti-government secular Lebanese National Movement.

-During the Lebanese Civil war, many predominantly Christian militias were formed who gained support from the north of Lebanon.
-These militias were staunchly right-wing, nationalist and anti-Palestinian with a majority of their members being Maronite.
-The Kataeb party was the most powerful of these militias at the time of the Lebanese Civil war.
-The party later went on to help found the right-wing Lebanese Forces militia in 1977 which played a large role within the Lebanese Civil war.
+During the Lebanese Civil War, many predominantly Christian militias were formed that gained support from the north of Lebanon.
+These militias were staunchly right-wing, nationalist, and anti-Palestinian with a majority of their members being Maronite.
+The Kataeb party was the most powerful of these militias at the time of the Lebanese Civil War.
+The party later went on to help found the right-wing Lebanese Forces militia in 1977 which played a large role in the Lebanese Civil War.

 In September 1982, Bachir Gemayel was elected President of Lebanon by the National Assembly.
-He was assassinated less than a month later in an operation thought to have been arranged by Syrian intelligence and was in turn succeeded by his brother, Amine Gemayel.
-Bachir was thought to have been radical in his approach, and hinted at possible peace agreements with Israel while trying to expel all Palestinian refugees from Lebanon.
+He was assassinated less than a month later in an operation thought to have been arranged by Syrian intelligence and was succeeded by his brother, Amine Gemayel.
+Bachir was thought to have been radical in his approach and hinted at possible peace agreements with Israel while trying to expel all Palestinian refugees from Lebanon.
 In contrast, Amine was thought to have been much more moderate.

-On 16 September 1982, Elie Hobeika led the massacre of between 762 and 3,500 Palestinian refugees in the Sabra and Shatila refugee camps, while the periphery of the camps were under the control of the Israeli Defense Forces.
+On 16 September 1982, Elie Hobeika led the massacre of between 762 and 3,500 Palestinian refugees in the Sabra and Shatila refugee camps, while the periphery of the camps was under the control of the Israeli Defense Forces.

-After the death of Pierre Gemayel in 1984, his successors Elie Karamé and Amine Gemayel struggled to maintain influence over the actions of the Lebanese Army, which become virtually independent as Muslim recruits deserted and rebelled against the mostly Christian officer ranks.
+After the death of Pierre Gemayel in 1984, his successors Elie Karamé and Amine Gemayel struggled to maintain influence over the actions of the Lebanese Army, which became virtually independent as Muslim recruits deserted and rebelled against the mostly Christian officer ranks.
 The Kataeb party began to decline, not playing a major role for the remainder of the war.